Hummus-Ful/hummus-ful.github.io/_posts/2021-01-15-Pickle_Rick.md

 ![try-hack-me pickle rick homepage](/assets/img/posts/Pickle_rick/try-hack-me-pickle-rick-homepage.webp) _Pickle Rick homepage_

-Nothing intresting to see here.
+Nothing interesting to see here.
 Let's view the page source (right click on the page -> View Page Source).
-Here we find a username
+Here we find a **username**

 ![try-hack-me-pickle-rick-comment-view-page-source](/assets/img/posts/Pickle_rick/try-hack-me-pickle-rick-comment-view-page-source.webp) _Pickle Rick comment in page source_

-There are no unusual HTTP headers.
+Using the browser Developer Tools were not able to find any unusual HTTP headers.

 ## nikto
-start nikto scan:
+We'll use nikto to scan/enumerate the web application for known paths:

 ```console
 $ nikto -h http://pickle.rick/